FIWARE/tutorials.Historic-Context-Flume/README.md

     + Display store information and allow users to interact with the dummy IoT devices
     + Show which products can be bought at each store
     + Allow users to "buy" products and reduce the stock count.
-  * A webserver acting as set of [dummy IoT devices](https://github.com/Fiware/tutorials.IoT-Sensors) using the [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) protocol running over HTTP.
+  * A webserver acting as set of [dummy IoT devices](https://github.com/Fiware/tutorials.IoT-Sensors) using the [Ultralight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) protocol running over HTTP.
   * The **Context Provider NGSI** proxy is not used in this tutorial.
 It does the following:
     + receive requests using [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
-    + makes requests to publicly available data sources using their own APIs in a proprietory format
+    + makes requests to publicly available data sources using their own APIs in a proprietary format
     + returns context data back to the Orion Context Broker in [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) format.

 Since all interactions between the elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.